Category: Archive

 • How secure is your Asterisk PBX? – part 2

 Protecting your Asterisk server In part 1, we examined the techniques that are used to probe for vulnerabilities in a SIP server and reviewed the types of exploitation a would-be hacker hopes to use.
-In this second part, I look at the ways you can protect your Asterisk or other SIP server and guard against weaknesses […]
+In this second part, I look at the ways you can protect your Asterisk or other SIP server and guard against weaknesses that could potentially cost your organisation a lot of money.
+This article was written before the pjsip channel driver was available,…

 Read more..